Battle of Natural Bridge: Battle

 The Union's Brig.
 Gen. John Newton had undertaken a joint force expedition to engage and destroy Confederate troops (FL Cow Cavalry) that had attacked at Cedar Keys and Fort Myers (see Battle of Fort Myers) and were allegedly encamped somewhere around St. Marks.
 The Union Navy had trouble getting its ships up the St. Marks River.
 The Union Army force, however, had advanced and, after finding one bridge destroyed, started before dawn on March 6 to attempt to cross the river at Natural Bridge.
 The Union troops initially pushed Rebel forces back, but not away from the bridge.

-Sailors from USS Hendrick Hudson also participated, and two were awarded the Medal of Honor for their part in this battle: Seaman John Mack and Coxswain George Schutt.
+Sailors from also participated, and two were awarded the Medal of Honor for their part in this battle: Seaman John Mack and Coxswain George Schutt.

 Confederate forces under Brigade General William Miller, protected by breastworks, guarded all of the approaches and the bridge itself.
 The action at Natural Bridge lasted most of the day, but, unable to take the bridge in three separate charges, the Union troops retreated to the protection of the fleet.

 Based on the involvement of the students from the Florida Military and Collegiate Institute, the Florida State University Reserve Officer Training Corps (ROTC) program is one of only four Army ROTC programs to have a battle streamer for their actions in the Civil War.
 Since it was originally part of the Army, FSU's Air Force ROTC unit also displays the same battle streamer.

 While the raid was not aimed at Tallahassee, the defeat of the Union force is regarded as keeping Tallahassee as the only Confederate state capital east of the Mississippi River that was not captured by the Union during the war.